sigurdskatvedt/drainage_lines/README.md

 ## Installation and Setup

 ### Run Docker Container:
-Run the following command to start an Ubuntu-based Docker container with QGIS Python and SAGA GIS installed.
+Run the following command to start an Ubuntu-based Docker container with QGIS Python, WhiteboxTools and SAGA GIS installed.
 ```bash
 docker-compose up -d
 ```